daattali/beautiful-jekyll/resources_pages/slack.md

 #### Channels

 Our Slack workspace, UBC-MDS, contains many _channels_ for conversation.
-We will enrol you in the channels for the 25 MDS courses, as well as [#data-science-careers](https://ubc-mds.slack.com/messages/data-science-careers/details/), [#git-general](https://ubc-mds.slack.com/messages/git-general/details/), [#python-general](https://ubc-mds.slack.com/messages/python-general/details/) and [#r-general](https://ubc-mds.slack.com/messages/r-general/details/).
-You should be automatically enrolled in the [#general](https://ubc-mds.slack.com/messages/general/details/) and [#random](https://ubc-mds.slack.com/messages/random/details/) channels when you join Slack.
+We will enrol you in the channels for the 25 MDS courses, as well as several other useful channels.

 These channels are all public.
 You can create private channels as well.
 For example, each year the students typically create a private channel for students only.
 At some point we will also invite you to the UBC MDS Alumni Slack workspace, which is completely disconnected from the main UBC MDS Slack workspace you use as a student.